halpz/re3/README.md

 Assuming you have Visual Studio 2015/2017/2019:
 - Run one of the `premake-vsXXXX.cmd` variants on root folder.
-- Open the project with Visual Studio.
+- Open build/re3.sln with Visual Studio and compile the solution.

 Microsoft recently discontinued its downloads of the DX9 SDK.
 You can download an archived version here: https://archive.org/details/dxsdk_jun10